 Some gifts that you might think are beneficial, could be insulting to the recipient.
 If there is a negative reaction to a gift, try to understand the reason behind that reaction and remain sensitive to any feelings of loss, loneliness, or dependence they might be feeling.

 Try to find a tactful way to bring up the subject of things like trekking poles to gauge their feelings before you invest the money in the gifts.
 If you don’t know if they would be interested in a craft kit, talk to them about their hobbies and what things they would be interested in trying.

 Remember, too, that what people value most is you.

-Fun things you might consider in addition to a tangible gift is an outing with the grandkids, games or puzzles they can do together, or trips to the museums nearby.
+Fun things you might consider in addition to a tangible gift are an outing with the grandkids, games or puzzles they can do together or trips to the museums nearby.

-Do you know of other gifts than an elderly man would enjoy or need?
+Do you know of other gifts that an elderly man would enjoy or need?
 Please share your ideas in the comments below!